How to use the Attendance module

-Attendance dates must be unique - you can only record one attendance entry for a date per site.
-You will create categories for each metric you wish to record for any given date.
+Attendance dates must be unique - you can only record one attendance entry for a date for each site.
+You will create Categories for each metric you wish to record for any given date.

 It is not possible to import historic service attendance data.
-However, if you have existing attendance data in a compatible CSV file format and you have created categories and groups to match your CSV file, one of our developers may be able to import your historic data for you.
+However, if you have existing attendance data in a compatible CSV file format and you have created Categories and Groups in the module that match to your CSV file then our developers may be able to import your historic data for you.
 Drop us a line with your CSV file attached and we'll advise whether it can be imported.

-Next, add one or more Groups to the category.
-A group is a statistical value that you wish to record and report for the category.
-A category must have at least one group.
+Next, add one or more Groups to the category by clicking Add group.
+A Group is a statistical value that you wish to record and report for the Category.
+A Category must have at least one Group.
 For example, you might have a group for "Total attendance", or you might create separate groups for "Regular adults", "Regular children" and "Visitors".
-You can also create metrics that are excluded from the category totals - for example, "Number of visitor connection cards", "Number of communicants", "Number of cars in car park" - which you will want to be excluded from the category attendance totals so that the total attendance is not distorted.
-This will become clearer as we begin adding service attendance data - see later.
+For each Group added, select the Type and set whether the Group is to be Included in the Category total.
+For example, Groups for 'Attendance' would likely be set to be included in the Category total, but Groups for 'Number of visitor connection cards' and 'Number of communicants' would likely be set to not be included in the Category total, since there is probably overlap of the counts of people in each Group.
+In this way the total of all 'attendance' Groups for the Category will not be distorted - this will become further clear as we begin adding service attendance data later.

-Note also the option to specify a group type as a Number or a Currency value.
+On the Add group pop-up, notice the group Type.
+Select between whether the Group type records and reports data as a Number or a Currency value.
 Currency type groups are totalled separately from number types.
-Again, you can choose whether or not to include a current type group from the category totals for all currency type groups.
-Typically you might create a currency type group for the collection/offering.
+Again, select whether the Group's currency amount should be Included in the Category total for all currency type Groups.
+Typically you might create a currency type Group to note the total collection/offering.

-When you have finished adding groups, the category view will look something like this...
+When you have finished adding groups, the Category "View" page will look something like this...

-Deleting a group will delete all historic data associated with that group - we therefore recommend you set groups inactive, rather than delete them.
-Note also the options to Edit the category name or Delete the category and all associated groups and historic category/group data.
+Note that if you Delete a group from a category, it will delete all historic data associated with that group - we therefore recommend you first set unwanted groups Inactive, rather than delete them.
+Note also the options at the top of the Category's "View" page to Edit the Category name, or Delete or Archive the category and all associated groups and historic category/group data.

 Returning to the list of all your Categories, note the option to Order your categories.
-Categories are always listed in site order and then category order.
-Since adding attendance data is done site by site, it's not possible to order categories outside of their site - site categories are always grouped together.
-Note also the cog actions on the right hand side of each category - to view, edit or delete a category.
+Categories are always listed in category order by site.
+Since adding attendance data is done site by site it's not possible to order categories outside of their site - each site's categories are always grouped together.
+Note the cog actions menu on the right-hand side of each Category in the list, which enable you to View, Edit or Delete a category.

-Later, as you begin recording service attendance data for your new category - see later - the category view page will include a graph showing recent attendance, as demonstrated below.
+As you begin recording service attendance data for a category each Category's "View" page includes a graph showing Recent Attendance, as demonstrated below.